The Ph.D. degree is designed so that it

 - Criterion 2: Grade of "C" (2.000) or better for each subject: each subject failing to meet this criterion will have to be repeated during the immediate next offering of the Ph.D.
 Qualifying Examination.
 No change in the subject area is allowed and the average grade computed with the re-taken subject together with the remaining subject areas previously taken must satisfy Criteria 1 and 2 to successfully pass the examination.

-The dissertation committee should comprise at least 5 members: the Chair of the committee is the Research Advisor who must have research faculty (RF) or graduate faculty (GF) status within ECE; at least two other members (excluding the Research Advisor) must have RF/GF status within ECE; at least one member must be from outside ECE.
+The dissertation committee should comprise at least 5 members: the Chair of the committee is the Research Advisor who must be a member of the Graduate Faculty; at least two other members (excluding the Research Advisor) must be ECE faculty members as well as members of the Graduate Faculty; at least one member must be from outside ECE.